dome9/cloud-bots-gcp/README.md

     For example, `AUTO: vm_instance_stop` will run the bot to stop a VM instance.

-## Configure the Continuous Compliance policy
+## Configure a Dome9 Continuous Compliance policy

 Once the rules in the ruleset have been tagged for remediation, set up a Continuous Compliance policy to run the ruleset, and send findings the GCP function webhook.